ISnackable/isnackable.me/README.md

 ![Personal site preview](./gatsby-web/static/preview.png)

-A personal site created with Gatsby as the frontend framework and Sanity.io as the headless content management system.
+A personal site created with Next.js as the frontend framework and Sanity.io as the headless content management system.

 ## Authors